 I am a mother, runner, wife, editor, and writer.
 My work has appeared in The New York Times, Parents, Parenting, Runner's World, and many other publications over the years.
 I also make a mean margarita and run races (everything from 5Ks to marathons).

-I live outside of New York City with my husband, two kids (Sam, 6, and Alan, 4), a corpulent cat and a chihuahua with emotional issues.
+I live outside of New York City with my husband, three kids (7, 5, and 4 months), a corpulent cat, and a chihuahua with emotional issues.

 For most of my children's lives, my bestfriend has been a woman who had no children.
 In the past two years, she has become the mother of an adorable, playful, energetic little boy whom my 7-year-old daughter adores.

 But never once, in all of our years of friendship (going on 18 years now!), have I ever questioned whether or not our motherhood status should affect our friendship.

 We have helped each other through dating disasters, horrible breakups, bridal showers, weddings, baby showers, early motherhood, divorce, deaths in the family, and everything in between.
 So while we love each other's children, whether or not they get along well and become friends with each other doesn't matter at all.

 It all started when we bought our firsthouse together two years ago.
 Prior to that we had been living in a small condo in the city, which we also owned, but for some reason we always agreed on decoratingdecisions.
 Add in another 1,200 square feet?
 And all that synchronicity was gone like the wind.